lbryio/lbry.com/content/faq/view-rewards.md

 Eligibility for earning per view is dependent on the following:

-1. The content must be your own original content and not derivative of others' original works.
+- The content must be your own original content and not derivative of others' original works.
-1. The content and channel must be accurately tagged.
+- The content and channel must be accurately tagged.
-1. The account must be at least a week old.
+- The account must be at least a week old.

 The following type of content is not eligible for earning per view:

-1. Copyrighted works.
+- Copyrighted works.
-1. Illegal content.
+- Illegal content.
-1. Controversial content (real violence, torture, abuse, pornography, incitation of hatred) - content that contains one or more of these elements but is not news/educational content.
+- Controversial content (real violence, torture, abuse, incitation of hatred) - content that contains one or more of these elements but is not news/educational content.
-1. Spam.
+- Spam.
-1. Republishes or derivative of works on top of other public/copyright-free/creative commons content.
+- Republishes or derivative of works on top of other public/copyright-free/creative commons content.
-1. Related to airdrops/free money.
+- Related to airdrops/free money.

 The following can disqualify a user from monetisation:

-1. Spamming promotional messages.
+- Spamming promotional messages.
-1. Participation in follow-for-follow/view-for-view activity on Odysee and other LBRY apps, as well as on public forums and within private chats.
+- Participation in follow-for-follow/view-for-view activity on Odysee and other LBRY apps, as well as on public forums and within private chats.
-1. Any other abuse or maniupation of the rewards program.
+- Any other abuse or maniupation of the rewards program.

 ## I'm eligible for earning per view but I'm not earning anything, what do I do? {#apply}